Get

 Brown Newfoundland dog in the park

 Newfoundland dogs are enormous, and some large males can weigh up to 150 pounds!
 Although they’re one of the largest pedigree dog breeds, Newfoundlands or Newfies are usually some of the gentlest companions.
-They’re known for being friendly and tolerant with children and are usually extraordinarily patient.
+They’re known for being friendly and tolerant with children and are typically extraordinarily patient.
 They were bred to brave the cold waters off Newfoundland in Canada and typically have thick, dense coats that come in black and white, gray, black, and brown.

 Breed Overview